zjustus/CSV-to-CSV-converter-tool/README.md

 Transformations is an array of set rules on how to process the input column value.
 Each transformation must contain a method and a function value dictating what type of transformation it is, and how to perform it
 Transformations are performed before value logic and require an inputName to be present.
-The following is a list of methods that can be used.
+The following is a list of methods that can be used:
   - math: applies math to the value - {"method": "math", "function": "{ * 100}"}
   - append: appends text to the end of the input - {"method": "append", "function": "End of Line"}
   - prepend: prepends text to the beginning of the input - {"method": "prepend", "function": "Start of Line "}